Jingfeng-Tang/Jingfeng-Tang.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;🎉 One paper is accepted by Multimedia Systems.
 - *2024.08*: &nbsp;🎉 One paper is accepted by IEEE TCSVT.
 - *2024.06*: &nbsp;🎉 Two papers are accepted by ChinaMM 2024.
 - *2023.11*: &nbsp;🎉 One paper is accepted by CAI.